Phog Allen: Early life

 Allen was born in the town of Jamesport, Missouri.
-His father, William Allen, was among the 30 people who originally incorporated Jameson, Missouri in 1879 and the doctor who delivered Allen lived in James.
+His father, William Allen, was among the 30 people who originally incorporated Jameson, Missouri in 1879 and the doctor who delivered Allen lived in Jameson.
 However, he had strong ties to Jamesport where he was town clerk, collector, and constable.
 His family later moved to Independence, Missouri.

 James Naismith, the man who created basketball, coached Allen from 1905 to 1907 at the University of Kansas in Lawrence.
-Allen spent his last two years on school (1907–09) as the team's coach.
+Allen spent his last two years in school (1907–09) as the team's coach.
 Naismith inspired Phog Allen to pursue a medical degree as well.
 After two years of coaching, Allen took a three-year break to complete his degree at Kansas City's Central College of Osteopathy (now Kansas City University College of Osteopathic Medicine).
 After graduating from medical school, Allen integrated numerous concepts of healthy eating, efficient exercise regimens, and proper body alignment into his coaching.
 A section on sports medicine was included in his book, My Basket-Ball Bible.
 Among the many elite athletes he treated at his downtown office at 13 E. 8th St. was Mickey Mantle.